Space-Banane/datalix-api/README.md

 ## Documentation

-For detailed documentation about the Datalix API, visit our [documentation portal](https://docs.datalix.com).
+For detailed documentation about the Datalix API, visit their [documentation portal](https://docs.datalix.com).

 ## License